-Following a series of hospital trips, I felt too anxious to relax and too tired to run (you can only run off so much anxiety before every joint starts clicking).
-But constant worry is a powerful driver.
-Already this year, I’d reached the point where I could feel myself falling backwards, the rest of the world a bubble out of reach.
+Following a series of hospital trips, I felt too anxious to relax and too tired to run (you can only run off so much anxiety), but constant worry is a powerful driver.
+Already this year, I’d experienced those horrifying hospital moments where I could feel myself falling backwards, the rest of the world a bubble out of reach.
 Parts of me have been breaking for a while.

 So I walked — followed the tide line, a mess of pebbles that stretched the length of the beach, rich with crab carapaces and sea glass.
 And then, at the far end of the beach, I saw the jellyfish.
 Translucent, filmy bodies sprawled over the sand, pink flowers built into their flesh.
 I counted two, four, ten, twenty, fifty…

 I poked the nearest one and found it to be upside down, its tentacles slithering between my fingers.
 We do have dangerous jellies in these waters, and I’m usually careful to avoid their undersides and tentacles, but nothing hurt so maybe this one was harmless?
 I scooped it up and cupped it in my palm, where it lay, helpless – a little moon jelly far from its comfort zone.